imamankishore/100-days-of-Machine-Learning-Practice/README.md

 - Practice ML for 100 consecutive days and doing forward
 - Strengthen concepts with hands-on coding
 - Build intuition through mini-projects and real datasets
-- Track progress and reflect on learnings
+- Track progress and reflect on learnings..

 ---